-Hunters utilizing archery equipment will get the first opportunity at bringing home a deer beginning Saturday, Sept.
-9, according to the Georgia Department of Natural Resources’ Wildlife Resources Division.
+Hunters ready to stock up the freezer with some venison will get to take to the woods beginning this Saturday, according to the Georgia Department of Natural Resources’ Wildlife Resources Division.

-Hunters are allowed a season bag limit of 10 antlerless deer and two antlered deer (one of the two antlered deer must have a minimum of four points, one inch or longer, on one side of the antlers).
-Special regulations apply to archery-only counties and extended archery season areas.
-Counties in the Metro Atlanta area (Clayton, Cobb, DeKalb, Forsyth, Fulton, Gwinnett, and Rockdale counties) offer either-sex archery deer hunting through Jan.
-31. Additionally, deer of either sex may be taken with archery equipment at any time during the deer season on private land.
+State law allows hunters to harvest up to 10 antlerless deer, and no more than two antlered deer (with one of the two antlered deer having a minimum of four points, one inch or longer, on one side of the antlers).
+For the majority of hunters in the state, the deer season ends on Jan.
+10. However, some specific counties (Bibb, Chatham, Clarke, Clayton, Cobb, DeKalb, Forsyth, Fulton, Gwinnett, Henry, and Rockdale) offer either-sex archery deer hunting through Jan.
+31. Additionally, deer of either sex may be taken with archery equipment at any time on private land during the deer season.

-To pursue deer in Georgia, hunters must have a valid hunting license and a big game license.
-Licenses can be purchased online at http://georgiawildlife.com/licenses-permits-passes, by phone at 1-800-366-2661 or at a license agent (list of agents available online).
+To pursue deer in Georgia, hunters must have a valid hunting license, a big game license and a current deer harvest record.
+Licenses can be purchased online at www.GoOutdoorsGeorgia.com, by phone at 1-800-366-2661 or at a license agent (list of agents available online).

 All deer hunters must report their harvest using Georgia Game Check within 24 hours of harvest.
 Deer can be reported on the Outdoors GA app (which works regardless of cell service), at gooutdoorsgeorgia.com, or by calling 1-800-366-2661.